wazuh/wazuh-documentation/source/user-manual/registering/registering-agents-troubleshooting.rst

       ...
     </ossec_config>

-   Restart the manager for the changes to take effect.
+   Restart the manager for the changes to take effect:

    .. code-block:: console

     # systemctl restart wazuh-manager

    .. note::
-    Specifying the agent's IP Address in the registration command manually overwrites that setting.
+    Specifying the agent's IP address in the registration command manually overwrites this setting.

  If the registered machines have the same hostname, the agent name has to be specified manually.
- In that case, an example :ref:`Simple Registration Service <simple-registration-service>` command template could look like this:
+ In that case, an example :ref:`Simple Registration Service <simple-registration-service>` command template could look as follows:

    .. code-block:: console

-    # /var/ossec/bin/agent-auth -m <MANAGER_IP> -I any -A <AGENT_NAME>
+    # /var/ossec/bin/agent-auth -m <manager_IP> -I any -A <agent_name>